Boondock19/Borrador-Project5-HarvardCourse/Promedio/README.md

 #### User:

+Which uses the AbstractUser model, and its very convenient for users models.

+#### Medic:

 I created the Medic and Normal_user model so i could differentiate the users type.
 For  the Medic model i used a foreignkey to the User model, asked a firstname,lastname,age,clinic, a rate which starts in 0, a summatory of rates and how many rates have been used, both start at 0 as well.
 For this model i created a function to calculate the promedy of the rate for a doctor.

 ### Normal_user: